FrancescoBenedetto99/Biomedical_Image_Processing_Laboratory/Noise Analysis and Filtering in Noisy Images/README.md

-# Exercise 3: Noise Identification and Filtering
+# Noise Identification and Filtering

---
+---

 ## Overview
 In this exercise, will be  analyze the image present in the file **es3_2024.mat** that has been corrupted by noise.
 The objective is to identify the type of noise affecting the image, estimate its numerical parameters, and then design a filtering solution to reduce or remove the noise.